BovdBerg/bo-extremely-efficient-query-encoder/README.md

 Use the guidelines from examples/coCondenser-marco/README.md loosely...
 I tweaked the file get_data.sh (see below) to fit this reproduction more appropriately.
 1. `cd /examples/coCondenser-marco`
-2. `bash get_data.sh`
-3. Execute all instructions in the other README
+2. Execute all instructions in the other README:
 - Get Data,
 - Inference with Fine-tuned Checkpoint,
 - Fine-tuning Stage 1,